(For a quick update on recent posts and other blog news, see here.)

 Battle 01: Orbonne Monastery

 Agrias identifies the attackers as bearing the emblem of the Black Lion, which sure enough means they’re from Duke Goltanna and that this almost certainly means war, somehow.
 The game hasn’t given a lot of details yet.
 The tutorial battle then begins without much of a tutorial whatsoever.
 As it happens, the real tutorial is only accessible in the title menu or the map screen menu.
 This means that unless you read the tutorial from the main menu, you would have no opportunity to learn about the game until after the second battle, since that’s how long it takes to get you to the map!
-Thankfully, this first battle is quite easy, but tossing you into the second without a chance to learn the basics might be asking a bit much!
+Thankfully, this first battle is quite easy, but tossing you into the second without a chance to learn the basics might have been asking a bit much!
+Thankfully, I had Kyle to fill in the blanks!

 Kyle was in control here (since we were continuing on directly after Dirge of Cerberus, where I had fought the final boss).
 While I tried to watch carefully, besides Kyle expressing disappointment that one of the minor NPCs had been renamed from “Radd” to “Ladd,” I didn’t learn a whole lot about FFT from this first battle.
 As a result, it’s probably for the best if I not talk about combat until my first battle, the game’s second.
 I asked a lot of questions, and Kyle answered all of them, but he won so fast that I couldn’t remotely keep up.
 Agrias and Gaffgarion carried most of the fight anyways, and since they were under AI control, you would be hard pressed to screw up since they would probably sweep the board on their own if left to their own devices.